HOW TO SAVE ENERGY IN GERMANY (& MONEY TOO!)

 Consider buying a thermal blackout curtain to help even more.
 There are plenty of affordable options out there:

-Make sure your curtains don’t cover your radiators as it will limit the flow of heat through your flat.
+Make sure your curtains don’t cover your radiators or air conditioning unit as it will limit the flow of heat or cold air through your flat.
 It’s also a good idea to make sure your radiators aren’t blocked by furniture either.

 If you’re one of those rare unicorns who have a dryer in Germany, avoid using it altogether and hang your clothes, towels, and bedding on a rack to dry.